 - Mania (highs): may include feelings of euphoria, increased energy, and a heightened sense of optimism.
-Often times, people feel sped up and have too much energy; they usually have little need for sleep and cannot turn off the racing thoughts in their mind.
-Many people also have periods of elevated energy and drive that is not pleasant but is more irritable or even depressive.
+Often times, those diagnosed with Bipolar disorder have a high degree of energy, have little need for sleep, and cannot turn off the racing thoughts in their mind.
+Many also report having periods of increased energy and drive along with irritability. .
 Milder forms of mania are called hypomania.

-- Depression (lows): consists of sad or blue moods, sometimes with a sense that things are bad and will never get better.
-Often people stop feeling pleasure in usual activities, become unrealistically pessimistic, hopeless, guilty, or even think about ending their lives.
-Sometimes there are physical changes as well, including inability to sleep and loss of appetite or eating too much.
+- Depression (lows): consists of sad or blue moods, sometimes with a sense that things will never get better.
+Often people stop feeling pleasure in usual activities and become overly pessimistic, hopeless, guilty, or even think about ending their lives.
+Sometimes there are physical changes as well, such as sleeping too little or too much and eating too little or too much.

-- Other Symptoms: often accompany bipolar disorder.
-Common “co-travelers” with bipolar disorder include anxiety disorders such as post-traumatic stress disorder (PTSD) or substance use disorders.
-Occasionally individuals may experience hallucinations (voices or visions) or delusions (strange, fixed beliefs) when severely manic or depressed.
-These other symptoms need treatment as well.
+- Other Symptoms: may at times accompany bipolar disorder.
+Specifically, common co-occurring conditions include post-traumatic stress disorder (PTSD) and substance use disorders.
+Occasionally individuals diagnosed with bipolar disorder may experience hallucinations (seeing or hearing things that are not there) or delusions (strange, fixed beliefs) when severely manic or depressed.
+These additional symptoms require treatment as well.

-- There is no single identifiable cause of bipolar disorder, rather a variety of individual characteristics and outside factors that likely combine to activate bipolar symptoms in a person, usually around early adulthood.
+- There is no single identifiable cause of bipolar disorder.
+Rather, it is believed that a variety of individual characteristics and outside factors contribute to the onset of bipolar symptoms, usually during early adulthood.

-- Genetics: There is some indication that genetics plays a role in making an individual more susceptible to bipolar disorder, but researchers have been unable to find a single gene cause.
+- Genetics: There is some indication that genetics plays a role in predisposing an individual to bipolar disorder, but researchers have been unable to identify any specific genetic cause.
 It is more likely that the disorder is caused by a combination of genetic factors and environmental triggers.
-It is important to know, though, that just because a person has bipolar disorder does not mean that their children will—in fact, it’s more likely that they will not have the disorder.

 - Biological factors: Research has linked bipolar disorder to problems with certain brain chemicals called neurotransmitters (for example, norepinephrine, serotonin, and dopamine).
-These neurotransmitters let brain cells communicate with one another, and research indicates that problems in this communication is in some way related to bipolar disorder.
+These neurotransmitters let brain cells communicate with one another, and research indicates that problems in this communication can contribute to bipolar disorder.

-- Life stressors: Research suggests that both physical stressors (like change in seasons or use of drugs) and social stressors (like family stress or job stress) can affect the course of the symptoms, sometimes even triggering an episode.
+- Life stressors: Research suggests that both physical stressors (like change in seasons or use of drugs) and social stressors (like family stress or job stress) can affect the onset and course of Bipolar disorder symptoms.

 VA Programs & Services